-- Read an overview of the Tobacco Control Act, which plainly outlines what the act does, what it does not do and how FDA oversees the implementation of the act.
+- Read an overview of the Tobacco Control Act, which outlines what the act does and how FDA oversees its implementation.

 Search the Act